High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: bounds in sub-groups

-Here, we aim to estimate bounds on $\theta(\delta)=\pr{Y_i(1)-Y_i(0)>\delta}$, the marginal PIBT in Definition \ref{defn:propBenefit}.
-In order for us to identify these bounds, we will work under Assumption \ref{assump:strongIgno}.
-Denote \citet{makarovBounds}'s lower bound and upper bound on PIBT as $\theta^L(\delta)$ and $\theta^U(\delta)$, which are such that
+In order for us to identify these bounds, we will work under Assumption \ref{assump:strongCondIgno}.
+Denote \citet{makarovBounds}'s pointwise sharp lower bound and upper bound on $\pibt$ as $\theta^L(\delta,x)$ and $\theta^U(\delta,x)$, which are such that

-Denote their corresponding estimators based on i.i.d. data as $\hat{\theta}^L(\delta)$ and $\hat{\theta}^U(\delta)$, respectively.
-Theorem \ref{thm:mainResultMargPIBT} is the main result in this section, providing a guarantee for the accuracy of these estimators, which we now formally define.
+Denote their corresponding estimators based on independent and identically distributed data as $\hat{\theta}^L(\delta,x)$ and $\hat{\theta}^U(\delta,x)$, respectively.
+Proposition \ref{prop:mainResultMargPIBT} is the main result in this section, providing a guarantee for the accuracy of these estimators, which we now formally define.
+Remark \ref{rem:compComplex} discusses the satisfactory computational complexity of our procedure, while Section \ref{sec:powerAnalysisMargPIBTCase} discusses how to use Proposition \ref{prop:mainResultMargPIBT} for sample size deterimination (power analysis).
+Moreover, Section \ref{sec:margCaseSimulations} of the appendix contains a simulation study.